snakster/cpp.react/tutorials/BasicSignals.md

 How many outputs does this generate?

-After `a` is changed, the change is propagated to `x` and `y`.
+When `a` is changed, the new value is propagated to `x` and `y`.
 `z` depends on both of them, so it could be updated twice.
 But there is just going to be a single observable output: z changed to 6.

+Here's why:
 After each input (e.g. `a <<= 2`), the resulting changes are propagated to all dependent signals until all values are consistent again.
 This process is called a `turn`.
-Propagation is guaranteed to be _update-minimal_, which means that during a **single** turn, no value is going to be re-calculated more than once, and no observer is going be called more than once.
+Propagation is guaranteed to be _update-minimal_, which means that during a **single** turn, no value is going to be re-calculated more than once.
+This includes that no observer is going be called more than once.

-Returning to the Hello world example, we can see that changing both inputs separately results in two turns:
+Returning to the previous example, we can see that changing both inputs separately results in two turns:
 {% highlight C++ %}
 firstWord  <<= string( "Hello" ); // Turn #1
 secondWord <<= string( "world" ); // Turn #2